 How do we prune?

 We hire professional local arborists to maintain a safe corridor around power lines.
-They use natural pruning methods to maintain the health of the trees.
-Natural pruning, besides being healthier for the tree, also reduces re-sprouting in problem areas and limits the length of sprouts that do occur.
+They use International Society of Arboriculture (ISA) best management practices for utility trimming to maintain the health of the trees.
+This method, besides being healthier for the tree, also reduces re-sprouting in problem areas and limits the length of sprouts that do occur.
 The tree’s species, structure and the strength of wood are all considered when trees are pruned.

 In addition to pruning, trees not intentionally planted as part of the landscape that measure less than six inches in diameter at 4.5 feet high will be removed.